Carbon footprint of your cup of coffee- decarbonising coffee | IncaFé Organic Coffee

 First of all, the biggest differentiator of all: buy organic coffee!!!
 See our blog on why organic?

 Capturing carbon with organic coffee is just one of the benefits.
 Eliminating the use of nitrogen in coffee is another.
-Capturing carbon on the farm and eliminating nitrogen on the farm gives organic coffee a benefit of some 4TCO2e per ha per year over monoculture coffee.
+Capturing carbon on the farm and eliminating nitrogen fertiliser gives organic coffee a benefit of at least 4TCO2e per ha per year over monoculture coffee.
 That is very significant.
-Even better is stopping the loss of carbon from the soil.
+This does not include stopping the very significant loss of carbon from the soil on mono-culture plantations.

 Buy from Carbonzero companies like us.
 It is not perfect but we go beyond our Carbonzero boundaries and we try to make our whole supply chain, from farm to cup, carbon-positive.
 We include all emissions from the export port in the coffee growing country till we bring it to supermarket or at your doorstep.
 We also include all our other overheads like visiting the farmers, visiting clients and servicing coffee machines.
 Overall our Toitu verified emissions are below 0.7kgCO2e per kg of coffee sold.
 That is pretty good.